totaljs/jComponent/readme.md

     // instance.usage.convert('minutes')

     instance.scope;
-    // The property contains data-component-scope element if exists.
+    // The property contains data-jc-scope element if exists.

     instance.pathscope;
-    // The property contains value of data-component-scope element if exists.
+    // The property contains value of data-jc-scope element if exists.

     instance.siblings;
     // Returns {Boolean} and it indicates whether the element contains multiple